arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 }
 ```

-The `loop()` will be running tasks that are tied to `BTN_USER` or `A0-A1` interrupts.
-But it will also be checking and keeping the number of button presses that represents interrupts generated by `BTN_USER` button.
+The `loop()` will be running tasks that are to execute based on `BTN_USER` or `A0-A1` interrupts.
+It will also be checking and keeping the number of button presses that represent interrupts generated by the `BTN_USER` button.

 ```arduino
 void loop(){